 from H.H.
 Lamb, 1977

-On a longer time scale, NASA considers the weight of paleoclimate evidence to be that for most of the past 500 million years our earth has been warmer than it is at present.
+Looking at longer time scales shows even more clearly that our earth is indeed warming up.
+Here in Ottawa we have very direct evidence of that: 20,000 years ago our land was covered by a kilometer of ice.
+We see the effects on every rock surface.
+Our forests are very recent immigrants that have taken advantage of global warming.
+And, the weight of paleoclimate evidence is that for most of the past 500 million years our earth has been warmer than it is at present.
 The following graph is based on one paleoclimate proxy, the oxygen isotope ratio in sea sediments.
 It suggests that the earth has on average over that period been about 3 K warmer than it is at present:

 J. Veizer et.al, several publications

-Our earth is warming up on all time scales.
+Our earth is warming up on almost all time scales.
 Pretending that global warming is all our fault and that we can stop it won't work.
+We can reduce our contribution, but in the long term all we can do is to adapt, as life on our planet has had to throughout history.

 The effect of carbon dioxide on the survival of life on our planet also benefits from a study of the past.
 The level of CO2 in our atmosphere is currently about 0.04%.
 True, it has risen from 0.0316% to 0.0377% over the last 45 years.
 But, only 100 million years ago, our CO2 level was 6 times as high.
 Millions of essentially modern species lived and thrived throughout that time.
 Our current level of CO2 is far less than the average over the past 500 million years.
 (Ask those widely-quoted climate modellers what their model says about 0.5% CO2.
 If they say, "catastrophe", as most will, their model does not match facts.)